Doctor Aunty: Deepak Budki

 her.
 There she chanced to examine my ailing aunt, my father's sister to be

 exact, who was suffering from gastroenteritis for a long.
-After examining her
+After thoroughly examining her, she gave some instructions and prescribed a few medicines.

 The next day before sunrise I hung my backpack on my

-had grown between us and I had almost become a member of their family.
+shoulders and accompanied them to Katra.
+During the journey, a lot of informality had grown between us, and I had almost become a member of their family.

-roots and become very strong.
-We exchanged letters and sometimes talked on the telephone yet most of the time Aunty dominated my thoughts compared to her
+had cast a spell on me, though my love for her daughter had already taken root and grown very strong.
+We exchanged letters and sometimes talked on the telephone, yet most of the time, Aunty dominated my thoughts more than her daughter did.

 months, I took the unpleasant decision to resign from my present job and seek better prospects in Delhi.